The most important things in marketing

 business or organization further a larger cause.

-to reach your target market.
+are the best media to reach your target market?

-- Help shape your narrative.
+- Let's shape your narrative,

 |